telicent-oss/telicent-lib/docs/data-sources.md

 manually by passing it as part of the `kafka_config`, or by setting the `BOOTSTRAP_SERVERS` [configuration](configuration.md) variable.
 The latter is advised to prevent repetitively specifying the broker for all sinks and sources.

+For more complex deployments with custom Kafka configurations, please see the [deployment notes](deployment.md).

 ```python
 from telicent_lib.sources import KafkaSource